source-foundry/font-line/README.md

 ### Usage

 font-line works via sub-commands to the `font-line` executable.
-The following sub-commands are currently supported:
+The following sub-commands are available:

 - `percent` - modify the line spacing of a font to a percent of the Ascender to Descender delta value
 - `report` - report OpenType metrics values for a font